 - Visual Motor

-The occupational therapy treatment services at Spot on Therapies, LLC focus on the use of functional activities required to actively participate in daily life.
+The occupational therapy treatment services at Spot on Therapies focus on the use of functional activities required to actively participate in daily life.

 - Organizational tasks